Pricing Policy: Types, Methods, and Factors Influencing Prices

 2) Level of Competition

 The existing and potential competition significantly influences the determination of the price.
-The less competition, the more demand for your product.
+In markets with fewer than 3 direct competitors, companies can price 15–25% above market average without significant volume loss (McKinsey Pricing Survey, 2023).
 The price of a new product is free from market influence only for a short period, only until strong competitors appear.

 Players in a highly competitive market need to carefully study their competitors' prices and consumer responses to each competitor's offering.
 Therefore, prices should be adapted to the type of competitive position the company plans to take.